 - Coitus interruptus is only 75% effective because of this.

-These hormonal contraceptives are effective through manipulation of the hormones that directly affect the normal menstrual cycle so that ovulation would not occur.
+These hormonal contraceptives are effective through the manipulation of the hormones that directly affect the normal menstrual cycle so that ovulation would not occur.

 - Also known as the pill, oral contraceptives contain synthetic estrogen and progesterone.

 - Estrogen suppresses the FSH and LH to suppress ovulation, while progesterone decreases the permeability of the cervical mucus to limit the sperm’s access to the ova.

 - To use the pill, it is recommended that the woman takes the first pill on the first Sunday after the beginning of a menstrual flow, or the woman may choose to start the pill as soon as it is prescribed.